wds4/electron-react-boilerplate-nostr/README.md

 ## Todo

-- abiliity to import privkey and pubkey
+- direct messaging
 - refactor thread viewer
 - refactor following page (need to request events for info on all users at once, not separate request for each user)
 - add retweet, like buttons
 - add notifications
-- direct messaging
-- show pictures
+- show pictures in posts
 - implement caching (redux?)
 - calculate and show number of followers
 - maybe change location of sql database